-Peer to Peer (P2P) lending platforms allow lenders to find their consumers avoiding traditional banking institutions.
-Consumers around Europe consider P2P lending as the modern alternative to the traditional bank financing, especially in the field of smaller consumer credit.
+Peer to Peer (P2P) lending platforms allow lenders to find their consumers avoiding traditional bank or other financial institution financing.
+Consumers around Europe consider P2P lending as the modern alternative to the traditional bank financing especially in the field of smaller consumer credit.

-The Peer to Peer lending activity is when through the P2P lending platform natural persons provide or promise to grant consumer credit to consumer credit recipients.
+Through Peer to Peer lending platform natural persons provide or promise to grant consumer credit to credit recipients.
 Lenders in P2P platforms may expect higher interest compared to bank deposits or other traditional financial instruments.

 Fast and easy licensing, friendly regulation